marceloaguiarr/SingletonBenchmark/README.md

     }
 }
 ```
-This approach uses the `synchronized` key word in the method signature to create or return a instance of the class
+This approach uses the `synchronized` key word in the method signature to create or return a instance of the class.
 That means every call to this method will be thread safe, and that is the problem.
 Every single call to this method will create a synchronization overhead, even if the instance is already created.
 Although this is a simple way to implement a threadsafe singleton, its not the most performatic.